luk036/luk036.github.io/minmax-placement.md

 - non-convex -> simulated annealing
 - legalization -> detailed placement

---

-- But the original objective function has since been used.

 ---

 ## Who should be blamed for the congestion problem?

 A2.
 HPWL wirelength model is to blame

---
+- Underestimate when n > 3, where n = the number of pins of a net.

-- But some compensation factor (e.g. Rent's rule) has since been used.
+- Some compensation factor (e.g. Rent's rule) has since been used.

 --